 Build OpenSER with the OSP peering module.
-Log in as root, go to the openser-1.0.0 folder and run "make install".
+This release of OpenSER default does not compile OSP module.
+You have to change the openser-1.1.0/Makefile file to remove osp from the exclude_modules list.
+After that, log in as root, go to the openser-1.1.0 folder and run "make install".
 It will build the OpenSER with all modules (including OSP), and distribute executable and configuration files around the system.